ROHITHKM92/Power-BI-PROJECT-Demo/README.md

 ## Data Sourcing
 Not until I came up with the above mentioned questions did I went ahead to get the data.
-I then downloaded the csv file, and extracted it into Power BI for clening, analysis and visualization.
+I then downloaded the excel file, and extracted it into Power BI for clening, analysis and visualization.

 It contains 3 sheets/tables:
 1. ORDERS with 51,291 rows and 24 columns